Released: 5th November 2001

 Chart run: 188

 Although it was recorded in 2000, When You’re Looking Like That is evidence that Cheiron didn’t just throw out the same song to every act who arrived on their doorstep.
 There are no thumping, squelchy beats here, although there is a buoyant little distorted keyboard synth that weaves its way through the track.
 Instead, the song has a comparatively organic production with thrashing guitars and juddering background riffs.
 It’s far from ‘serious’ though, as evidenced by the line: “She’s all dressed up for glamour and rock and roll”, which is accompanied by an exaggerated crash of drums.
 This is still Cheiron delivering pop music with a cheeky glint in their eye.
-A lot is going on here, but it’s never quite so all-consuming aa production as the material being delivered by Westlife’s American peers.
-Sensibly beefed up from the original album version, When You’re Looking Like That sounds huge; it’s a towering behemoth among the sea of (mostly) ballads released by the group at that time.
-And there is absolutely no doubt that – even now – the element of surprise is a significant element in the song’s success.
-Westlife did do uptempo, occasionally.
-But not like this.
-When You’re Looking Like That is frenetic; we’re talking Bye Bye Bye levels of energy here; it’s an utterly relentless tour de force from a group who were generally not associated with anything of the sort.

 As Cheiron compositions go, When You’re Looking Like That never misses a beat.
 There are some slightly daft lyrics (“She’s a five foot ten, in catsuit and Bambi eyes”) alongside ponderances that are profound in the way that only pop music can be: “I should’ve known I was wrong when I left her for a life in pity but, they say you never miss the water until it’s gone”.
-But mostly there are hooks.
-Hooks.
-For.
-Days.
+But mostly, there are hooks for days.
 The track is blessed with a meticulously crafted melody that is punchy during the verses and then builds into a flowing chorus that goes precisely where it needs to.
-As with many Cheiron efforts, it’s never a question of whether When You’re Looking Like That will deliver the goods, but how.
-In this case, it’s with sheer relentlessness.
+As with many Cheiron efforts, it’s never a question of whether When You’re Looking Like That will deliver the goods.
 The other crucial aspect is the triumphant performance from Westlife.
 They bring so much energy to the song.
-And their delivery is every bit as slick and dynamic as it needs to be, despite it being very much the antithesis to what they were known for.
-The final third of the song is one of the most glorious moments of pop music.
-Certainly, of the era.
-If not ever.
+And their delivery is every bit as slick and dynamic as it needs to be, despite it being very much the antithesis of what they were known for.